partners-through-education/partners-through-education.github.io/README.md

 This repo contains the wordpress static output files as well as the MySQL database from which the website is run.

+Some folder information:

+* `ptedu-wordpress`: This folder contains the wordpress installation.
+* `wordpress`: This folder contains the MySQL databases that store all of the site information.

 ## Set Up MySQL on MAMP

 Once you have MAMP set up, you need to create a symbolic link between the `wordpress` directory in this repo and the folder where MAMP stores the MySQL databases.